sorcerykid/rocketlib/README.txt

       of the BLOB.

       MapDatabase::get_mapblock_raw( index, get_checksum )
-      Returns the mapblock as a BLOB, without calculating the checksum.
+      Returns the mapblock data as a BLOB, without calculating the length or checksum.

       MapDatabase::close( index, get_checksum )
       Closes the map database (but it doesn't close the cache database, which is a known